 What is bitcoin?

-Bitcoin is a system of payments that enables people to send money directly to each other without a third party.
+Bitcoin is a payment protocol that enables people to send money directly to each other without a third party.
 It uses a decentralized network of computers worldwide that anyone can hook up to and which maintains the system of money in a secure fashion.
 Bitcoin miners run the core software on their own computers (nodes) and help to verify transactions and solve equations.
 If they are able to solve the puzzle, then they are rewarded and that verified block of transactions is added to the immutable Bitcoin Blockchain.
-Learn more about bitcoin by reading the bitcoin whitepaper.
+Learn more about bitcoin by reading the Bitcoin Whitepaper.

 The bitcoin halving explained